defold/defold.github.io/manuals/extender-local-setup.md

 language: en
 layout: manual
 title: Setup local build server
+toc:
+- Build server local setup
-toc: '["Build server local setup","How to run local Extender with preconfigured artifacts","What about macOS and iOS?","How to run local Extender with locally built artifacts"]'
+- How to run local Extender with preconfigured artifacts
+- What about macOS and iOS?
+- How to run local Extender with locally built artifacts
 ---

 # Build server local setup